+The Tape Media Audit.
 Your Path To Data Liberation

 Objectives of A Tape Media Audit

-How many tapes do I have?
+How many tapes they have?

-Will my tapes be difficult to read?
+Can the tapes be read?

-How to minimise exit costs from ‘private cloud’ storage?
+How to minimise exit storage costs?

-How can I forecast the cloud storage costs.
+How to forecast the cloud storage costs.

 The Tape Media Audit Process

 Tape Ark views an initial data audit as perhaps the most important aspect of a project that will determine the long-term success of a cloud storage strategy.
 Almost all activities in a digital transformation to the cloud hinge on knowing what you have to migrate, and if the audit is done correctly, should deliver significant and long term benefits to the overall project.
 Tape Ark has performed data audits for significant legacy seismic collections over the past 18 years across the globe with our largest having been done for a major Italian oil company with data on three continents.
-Geographic spread, numerous storage provider locations and vendors, and decades of old tapes present no shortage of concerns for oil companies in understanding their collections.
+Geographic spread, numerous storage provider locations and vendors, and decades of old tapes present no shortage of concerns for companies in understanding their collections.
 However, undertaking a comprehensive media audit should deliver the following benefits to alleviate those concerns:

 Confirm with a high degree of accuracy exact volumes of media